mzivic7/endcord/README.md

 ### Must send at least N messages in official client
 The client will refuse to send message in newly-created DM channels.
 This measure is to prevent triggering discords spam filter.

-### Visual "glitches"
-If there are visual "glitches", garbled output on screen, you can press `Ctrl+L` to redraw entire UI.
-To lower amount of "glitches" set higher values for `screen_update_delay` in config.

 ### No notification sound
 Custom notification sound can be set in config: `custom_notification_sound = /path/to/file.mp3`.